WebReflection/wicked-elements/README.md

 });
 ```

-### An extra component based on disabled state

-This example is simply to demonstrate that once a definition is known, even same DOM nodes can be handled by multiple definitions.
+Once a definition is known, even same DOM nodes can be handled by multiple definitions/behaviors.

 As example, here we are addressing all elements that will eventually have a `[disabled]` attribute.